Display Accessibility Tools

 Ashish Nerlekar

-Ashish comes from Texas A&M University where his research focuses on the ecology, conservation and restoration of grasslands and savannas.
-He will continue to improve the scientific and public recognition of grasslands by understanding what kinds of plants are characteristic of global ancient grasslands, and how might these plants get affected by large-scale tree plantations on tropical grasslands.
+Ashish completed his PhD at Texas A&M University where his research focused on the ecology, conservation and restoration of grasslands and savannas.
+As an EEB postdoc, Ashish continues to improve the scientific and public recognition of grasslands by exploring what kinds of plants are characteristic of global ancient grasslands, and how might these plants get affected by large-scale tree plantations on tropical grasslands.

-He also plans to organize a seminar on tropical ecology and conservation to showcase cutting-edge research being done by scientists based in the Global South.
-Additionally, Ashish will organize a journal club in the EEB community aimed at learning about best practices to decolonize ecology by exploring the consequences of "parachute science" - science conducted in another country without meaningfully engaging with the local stakeholders.
+He is organizing a seminar on tropical ecology and conservation to showcase cutting-edge research being done by scientists based in the Global South.
+Additionally, Ashish taught a course for EEB students aimed at learning best practices to decolonize ecology by exploring the consequences of "parachute science" - science conducted in another country without meaningfully engaging with the local stakeholders.

 Mentors: Lars Brudvig and Lauren Sullivan in the Department of Plant Biology in the College of Natural Science